Picture this scenario: an existing client asks for SEO services. You agree because you don't want to lose the client

 What Are SEO Resellers?

-An SEO reseller is simply an agency that specializes in SEO and white labels its services to other agencies (typically design, development and marketing agencies).
+An SEO reseller is simply an agency specializing in SEO that white labels its services to other agencies (typically design, development, and marketing agencies).

 Think of it as a team of SEO experts with highly developed processes for delivering better search results across different verticals.

-SEO resellers typically have extensive relationships with publishers, editors and writers to get high-quality backlinks at scale.
-More often than not, they also have a team of copywriters to help you craft content.
+SEO resellers typically have extensive relationships with publishers, editors, and writers to get high-quality backlinks at scale.
+More often than not, they also have a team of copywriters to help craft content.

 It's not unusual for top resellers to offer customers a simple dashboard for ordering links/content and tracking results.
-Some resellers also white label this dashboard so you can show your clients exactly how their campaign is performing.
+Some resellers also white label this dashboard so it's easy to show your clients exactly how their campaign is performing.

-In short, SEO resellers help you offer clients SEO services without actually hiring any in-house SEO experts.
+SEO resellers help you offer clients SEO services without actually hiring any in-house SEO experts

 It's not always this simple, though.
 SEO can be fickle so read on to learn the drawbacks of reselling.